Tips · 9 MIN READ · PAUL LAWRENCE · DEC 5, 2024 · TAGS: MDR

 “MDR is out; XDR is in.”

-Unfortunately these terms are often used interchangeably, which inevitably leads to confusion in the market.
+Unfortunately, these terms are often used interchangeably, which inevitably leads to confusion in the market.
 Extended detection and response (XDR) offerings gained traction for their ability to ingest all kinds of telemetry, including endpoints, where MDRs were believed to be limited to endpoints.
 But because this isn’t the case (see myth number two for reference), the value of XDR is increasingly ambiguous and interest is dwindling.

 If you’re interested in MDR but need to know if it’ll fill that XDR-sized gap for your org, your best bet is to understand the following about your potential provider:

-- What attack surfaces do they cover?
+- What attack surfaces do you cover?
 On-prem, cloud, Kubernetes, SaaS, email or business email compromise (BEC), identity threats, etc.—this list will be specific to the provider in question, but any MDR worth its salt will offer a breadth and depth of coverage.

-- Do they integrate with your tech?
+- Do you integrate with my tech?
 MDRs generating their own telemetry don’t typically collaborate with their top competitors in that particular area, so they may lack agility if you’re solely looking for best-in-class solutions.
 But, that could afford them the ability to offer competitive pricing packages.
 For example, MDRs with a bring-your-own-tech approach are an excellent option for maximizing your existing investments.
 Some MDRs provide the tech, kind of like an easy button, but it’s definitely not as high-quality as what you might select in the open market.

-- What parts of the security operations center (SOC) workflow do they perform?
+- What parts of the security operations center (SOC) workflow do you perform?
 Do their operations include triage, investigation, remediation, and resilience recommendations?
 Some MDRs will even offer post-breach incident response (IR), but we don’t recommend that your MDR also serve as your IR vendor—it could be a conflict of interest.
 It’s important to understand what you are, and what you aren’t, getting from your provider.

 -